parsiya/Octopress-Blog/source/_posts/2014-12-08-pin-adventures-chapter-1-pinsolver-mk1.markdown

 ###Pintool
 Pin is a dynamic binary instrumentation framework by Intel.
 The default installation contains a good number of examples in ``/pintool/source/tools/ManualExamples/``.
 If you look at various tutorials on it, most will use instruction count example in ``inscount0.cpp``.
 I will be simplifying it to suit our needs and do *some* comments.

 Here is the modified code.
 Let's name it ``myins.cpp`` and save it in the ManualExamples directory.
-Apologies for the legal stuff at the start of the code but I'd rather keep them than risk the wrath of opensource gods.
+Apologies for the legal stuff at the start but I'd rather keep them than risk the wrath of open source gods.

 {% codeblock lang:cpp myins.c %}
 /*BEGIN_LEGAL